Introduction to Coding

 The example above was created using Scratch, which is a block-based visual programming language and an online community.
 On this website, you can use a block-like interface to create interactive stories, games, and animations.

-In block-based coding, you continue to add blocks in order to direct the sequence of events that you want the computer to perform.
+In block-based coding, you add blocks to direct the sequence of events you want the computer to perform.
 Here is another more complex example created using Scratch.

 block-cased coding example